-If you’re wondering how to travel the world in 2022 or beyond but perhaps have some concerns around Covid or just general travel challenges, fear not!
+If you’re wondering how to travel the world in 2023 or beyond but perhaps have some concerns around travel restrictions or just general travel challenges, fear not!

-I’ve been traveling for the last 11 years even through the pandemic, (albeit necessary travel and more limited), am currently based in Phuket, Thailand, and am planning in the next few months, to pack up my MacBook, put on my walking shoes and once again head out to traverse the globe!
+I’ve been traveling for the last 13 years, am currently based in Phuket, Thailand, and in the not too distant future will be packing up my MacBook, putting on my walking shoes and once again heading out to traverse the globe!

-Here’s why I actually think the next few years are going to be the best time to start traveling the world;
+Here’s why I think now is the best time to start traveling the world;

 The next 20 – 50 years will probably be the most change we’ll see in our lifetime.
 AI is moving fast, augmented reality, 3d printing, cryptocurrency, currency debasements, breakthroughs in medicine, climate change, space travel, the aftermath of the pandemic, and massive civil unrest all point to a volatile and unpredictable future.